AbdulMateen18/Astarsearch/README.md

 # A\* Search Algorithm Implementation

-This repository contains an implementation of the A\* search algorithm for finding the shortest path between two cities on a map.
+This repository contains an implementation of the A\* search algorithm for finding the shortest path between two cities on a map (Romania map in this case, with is provided as an input).
 The graph representation and search algorithm are implemented in Python.

 ## Table of Contents